ivelum/smartdate/readme.md

 All configuration options:

-- language - ‘en’ or ‘ru’.
-Default is ‘en’;
+- language - 'en' or 'ru'.
+Default is 'en';
+- mode - 'auto', 'dates', 'past' or 'future'.
+Default is 'auto'.
+Defines how smartdate renders datetime text.
+    * auto - use human-friendly time string for nearest date and time, from yesterday to tomorrow, like shown on examples above.
+Use date, if date is outside of yesterday <-> tomorrow interval;
+    * dates -  always show dates, even for nearest date and time;
+    * past - prevent future dates from being shown.
+If the date is in the future, 'less than a minute ago' will be shown (or its equivalent in Russian).
+This could be helpful to deal with inaccurate clock on user machines.
+For example, if your app shows timestamps for article comments, and user clock is behind server clock by 5 minutes, the most recent comments could be shown for her as coming from future - 'in 5 min', and this could be confusing.
+Set mode to 'past' to fix this.
+    * future - opposite to 'past', prevents past dates from being shown.
+If the date is in the past, 'in less than a minute' will be shown (or its equivalent in Russian).
 - fullMonthNames - true or false, default is false.
 Use full or short month names;
 - tagName - tag type to look for.
-Default is ‘span’;
+Default is 'span';
 - className - tag class to look for.
-Default is ‘smartdate’;
+Default is 'smartdate';
-- timestampAttr - name of ‘data-’ attribute in which unix timestamps are stored.
-Default is ‘timestamp’, so full attribute name is ‘data-timestamp’;
+- timestampAttr - name of 'data-' attribute in which unix timestamps are stored.
+Default is 'timestamp', so full attribute name is 'data-timestamp';
 - addTitle - true or false, default is true.
-Tells smartdate to add title attribute with full datetime string in users’ locale;
+Tells smartdate to add title attribute with full datetime string in users' locale;
 - updateInterval - interval in milliseconds, how often should smartdate update datetime tags.
 Default is 5000 (5 seconds).
 Set it to null if you'd like to disable auto-update.